Affirm Your Beauty

 • I am healthy, whole, and loved.

-Most affirmations are noted in the present moment and in a positive way.
-However, there can be affirmations that are stated as commitments that you intend to live by, almost like making a vow.
-Some can be:
+Though most affirmations are noted in the present moment and in a positive way, some affirmations are stated as commitments that you intend to live by, like making a vow.
+For instance:

 • I will never leave you.